dapr/docs/daprdocs/content/en/developing-applications/ides/visual-studio-code/vscode-dapr-extension.md

 ---

-Dapr offers a *preview* [Dapr Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-dapr) for local development and debugging of your Dapr applications.
+Dapr offers a *preview* [Dapr Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-dapr) for local development which enables users a variety of features related to better managing their Dapr applications and debugging of your Dapr applications for all supported Dapr languages which are .NET, Go, PHP, Python and Java.

 <a href="vscode:extension/ms-azuretools.vscode-dapr" class="btn btn-primary" role="button">Open in VSCode</a>